duniter/duniter/protocol.md

 Here is a description of each field:

 * `Version` denotes the current structure version.
 This number may change in cases of evolution of this message structure.
-* `Issuer` is the footprint of a member (the issuer).
-It is the 160 bits footprint of its OpenUDC public key.
+* `Issuer` is the fingerprint of a member (the issuer).
+It is the 160 bits fingerprint of its OpenUDC public key.
 * `Number` is an increment value indentifying this particular coin among those issued by this member.
 When a member issues a new coin, he MUST increment this value.
 The couple `Issuer` and `Number` MUST be unique and identifies a coin in the monetary system.
 * `Unity` is a decimal value between 1 and 9.
 This value is multiplied by 10^`Power` to form the monetary value of the coin.
 * `Power` is a decimal and positive value.